Guide to Fjord Norway

 The train ends in Myrdal, which connects to Oslo with Bergensbanen.
 This Railway tour is also very recommended and ranges within the 20 most beautiful train rides globally.

 Thanks to the warming Gulfstream and air currents caused by the effect, the Norwegian fjords enjoy a mild climate and remain virtually ice-free.

 Amazing self-drive experiences

-Take a self-drive tour and follow the national routes along the fjords and stop by some unique views of the fjords and landscape.
-Some of the most famous points of views and attractions are the Pulpit Rock, Ørnesvingen, Gudbrandsjuvet, Trollstigplatået, Våringsfossen waterfall and the Seven Sisters waterfalls by the Geirangerfjorden.
+Take a self-drive tour to follow the national routes along the fjords, and stop by some unique views of the fjords and landscape.
+Some of the most famous sights and attractions are the Pulpit Rock, Ørnesvingen, Gudbrandsjuvet, Trollstigplatået, Våringsfossen waterfall and the Seven Sisters waterfalls by the Geirangerfjorden.

-One of the most recommended scenery routes goes from the city Voss, where you can drive down through the amazing and beautiful Nærøydalen Valley via Northern Europe`s steepest road "Stalheimskleiva".
-Thoroughly recommended is to take a stop at Stalheim Hotel which has a fantastic panorama view of the fjords, before the road ending in Gudvangen.
+One of the most recommended scenery routes goes from the city of Voss, where you can drive through the amazing and beautiful Nærøydalen Valley via Northern Europe`s steepest road, "Stalheimskleiva".

 Is thoroughly recommended to make a stop at Stalheim Hotel, which has a fantastic panorama view of the fjords, before the road ends in Gudvangen and Ullensvang hotel in Lofthus.